MarsBased/handbook/guides/seo-guidelines.md

 You can even submit it from there.
 But most indexers will either look at <i>www.site.com/sitemap.xml</i> or else read the sitemap location from the robots.txt file, where you can also specify it.
 We will see this in the next section!

-If you encounter any error, here’s <a href="https://support.google.com/webmasters/answer/35738?hl=en" title="Common mistakes in sitemaps files" target="_blank">a list of the most common errors when creating sitemaps</a>.
+If you encounter any errors, here’s <a href="https://support.google.com/webmasters/answer/35738?hl=en" title="Common mistakes in sitemaps files" target="_blank">a list of the most common errors when creating sitemaps</a>.

 ### Robots.txt